ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

    * Validates if two iris records are present in the input
    * Retrieves the composite threshold level configured which is acceptable for a match
    * Validates if the composite match score is equal to greater than the composite threshold
-6. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
+6. Constructs the authentication response based on validation results
 1. The system proceeds to execute compare against Iris threshold
 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).